 PUBLIC AFFAIRS OFFICER

 The Public Affairs Officer (PAO) is the public affairs adviser for the U.S. Ambassador and all elements of the Country Team.
-The PAO oversees the functions of the spokesperson for the Embassy and of the administrator of such official U.S. exchange programs as Fulbright Scholars, Humphrey and Muskie Fellows, and International Visitor participants.
+The PAO oversees the functions of the spokesperson for the Embassy and of the administrator of such official U.S. exchange programs as Fulbright Scholars, Humphrey Fellows, and International Visitor participants.
 The PAO also directs the overseas U.S. Speakers program and supervises international electronic linkages.

 Whether in a U.S. embassy or a Consulate, the Consul is a diplomat appointed by the U.S. Government to protect its citizens in a foreign country, they are the senior person for all visa issues.
 Both Consuls and Vice Consuls alike are State Department employees stationed at Diplomatic posts abroad.
 Consuls are responsible to protect and represent American citizens in all matters overseas.
 The Consuls also issue visas to foreign nationals who wish to visit the United States and immigrant visas to those who wish to reside there permanently.